 Tickets: 4-Day General Admission starting at $350, Single Day Tickets Coming Soon

-Despite Covid still lurking about last year, Lollapalooza drew 100,000 music fans each day.
-This time around, you can expect similar crowds albeit in a hopefully safer atmosphere.
+Despite Covid still lurking about last year, Lollapalooza drew 100,000 music fans daily.
+You can expect similar crowds this time, albeit in a hopefully safer atmosphere.
 Whatever the case, this is another summer music festival you should not miss.
 That’s because of who is slated to appear in Chicago’s Grant Park.
-In case you haven’t already heard, Metallica, Dua Lipa, J. Cole and Green Day are the headliners.
-Equally impressive are additional top acts, like Machine Gun Kelly, Lil Baby, Kygo and Doja Cat.
-Oh and there is one big surprise for older rockers with a special guest appearance from Jane’s Addiction.
+In case you haven’t heard, Metallica, Dua Lipa, J. Cole, and Green Day are the headliners.
+Additional top acts like Machine Gun Kelly, Lil Baby, Kygo, and Doja Cat are equally impressive.
+Oh, there is one big surprise for older rockers with a special guest appearance from Jane’s Addiction.
 In all, Lollapalooza Chicago will feature over 170 performances across eight different stages.
-Don’t forget to try out the food from great Chicago chefs and don’t forget to drink plenty of water.
+Don’t forget to try out the food from great Chicago chefs and drink plenty of water.

 Pitchfork